 Named after Lord Wantage VC KCB, Chairman of the Council 1887-1890.
-Friday 12 June or concurrently with Practice 5 of the Short Range Rural Contact Assessment during the various Services Skill-at-Arms
+NRA Service Rifle Day or concurrently with Practice 5 of the Short Range Rural Contact Assessment during the various Services Skill-

-Meetings
+at-Arms Meetings

+Distance 300 yards.

+Position Prone.

+No of shots Ten to count.

 Target One Fig 12

-Timing Ten exposures of three seconds with irregular

-intervals over a period of five minutes.
+Timing Ten exposures of three seconds with irregular intervals over a period of five minutes.

+Scoring 5 and 4.

+HPS 50.

 First Prize A Challenge Cup won by Rear Admiral FEP Hutton

 CB (GC) in the Stephens in 1928, 1929 and 1931,

+and £20.00.

 Subsequent Prizes List F.

+Closed Prizes List D.